leBruchette/loggerator-go/README.md

-# Loggerator-Go
+# loggerator-go

-Loggerator-Go is a Go-based application for reading and processing log files.
+loggerator-go is an application written in Golang for reading and processing log files.
 It provides an HTTP API to retrieve log file contents, with support for filtering and handling various edge cases.

 ## Features